Staff Retention is Difficult

 Transparent leaders are confident and honest.
 Moreover, they don’t hesitate to own their mistakes and learn from them.
 According to them, mistakes are worthy and represent opportunities for growth.
 They know that successful people don’t run away from failures – they learn from them.

-These leaders don’t get stuck in perfection trap.
+These leaders don’t get stuck in the perfection trap.
 They demonstrate empathy and emotional intelligence by prioritising relationships.

 If these connections are strong and meaningful, employees will feel more committed.
 They will also place greater value on the company’s goals.
 Leaders can encourage a loyal connection and promote good morale in the workplace.
 Therefore, it is up to you to foster cooperation and reduce competitiveness among employees.